U.S. direct to consumer sales went from $6.85 billion in 2017 to $17.75 billion in 2020.

 Get Data, Use Data

 Direct to consumer companies can use data in two ways.
 One, they can track web analytics on their website and purchasing portal.
-That’ll record things like dwell time (the amount of time a user spends on a page), bounce rate (how often the leave the page), conversion rate, and more.
+That’ll record things like dwell time (the amount of time a user spends on a page), bounce rate (how often they leave the page), conversion rate, and more.

 Another way is to ask customers what they think.
 Send follow-up emails, post-purchase questionnaires, and encourage feedback to customer support.
 All of these avenues can generate actionable insights.
 You should also set measurable ecommerce KPIs so you can track users and optimize opportunities to increase ecommerce sales.

 Direct to Consumer: What’s Next?

 Two popular direct to consumer trends are seen in a lot of successful companies:

 - Subscriptions.
 Blue Apron, BarkBox, etc. Customers pay producers directly, up front, for monthly recurring shipments delivered directly to them.
 The selling point here is curation.
 The subscription deliveries are personalized based on pre-conversion surveys or quizzes.
 That makes subscriptions an easy way to scale customization.

 - Retail.
-A lot of DTC companies that started out with zero brick-and-mortar locations now have them across the country.
+A lot of DTC companies that started out with zero brick and mortar locations now have them across the country.
 But these retail locations are more an interactive billboard or community space than a sales driver.
-They, like all good DTC marketing, reinforce commitment to customer experience and brand consistency instead of pushing for sales.
+They, like all good DTC marketing, reinforce commitment to customer journey and brand consistency instead of pushing for sales.

 And let us not forget everyone's favorite thing: food.